- Bombay, India

 His latest book is a story, The Scream, illustrated by Tony Urquhart (2008).
 In 2011, he was shortlisted for the Man Booker International Prize and in 2012 won the Neustadt International Prize for Literature..

 Mistry’s fiction is rooted in the streets of Bombay, the city he left behind for Canada at the age of twenty-three.

-Mistry's latest novel, Family Matters (2002), is based in Bombay once more.
-Where his first two novels were set in the 1970s and were essentially ‘historical’ fictions however, Family Matters depicts contemporary Bombay and is set in the 1990s.
+Mistry's 2002 novel Family Matters is based in Bombay once more.
+Where his first two novels were set in the 1970s and were essentially ‘historical’ fictions, Family Matters depicts contemporary Bombay and is set in the 1990s.
 At the centre of the book is an old man, a Parsi with Parkinson’s Disease.
 Nariman Vakeel is a retired academic whose illness places renewed strains on family relations (Nariman, an English professor, compares himself to King Lear at one point).
 A widower with skeletons in his closet, Nariman’s memories of the past expose the reader to earlier moments in the city’s, and the nation’s history in a novel that moves across three generations of the same family.
 In Family Matters we have the familiar slippage between public and private worlds.
 Similarly the lives of the residents of ‘Chateau Felicity’ (Nariman’s former residence) and ‘Pleasant villa’ (where he is forced to move by his scheming step daughter) recall the world of Firozsha Baag.
-Where the earlier novels tended towards a decisive closure however, the epilogue of this novel seems much less ready to console.
-See for yourself.
+Where the earlier novels tended towards a decisive closure, the epilogue of this novel seems much less ready to console.

 Dr James Proctor, 2003